modx-pro/modx-markdown/README.md

 [[Markdown?type=`Parsedown`]]
 ```

-To allow the use of MODX tags within Markdown text, specify `&excapeTags` parameter. (default is 1)
+To allow the use of MODX tags within Markdown text, specify `&escapeTags` parameter. (default is 1)
 ```
 [[Markdown? &field=`content` &type=`Parsedown` &escapeTags=`0`]]
 ```